5 Tips to Incorporating Old Furniture in Your New House

 One of the common problems when moving furniture from one place to another is that the scale or style of the major pieces doesn’t work in the new place.
 You can have a garage sale and practically give the pieces away, then have to spend money on new ones – or you can shop smart next time.

-Resolution: Your main furniture pieces should be classic in style, neutral in color and as modular as possible.
+Resolution: Your main furniture pieces should be classic in style, neutral in color, and as modular as possible.
 Look for sofas or sectionals that can be separated into smaller pieces or can be expanded into large ones as needed, like the Tillary collection from West Elm.
 And once you move in, invest in bold or colorful accent pieces to give your classic neutral furniture some pop.
 It’s much cheaper to buy some graphic pillows or an area rug than it is to replace a sofa that’s too style-specific.
 Another option is to make some quick decisions and repurpose your old furniture by re-painting, re-upholstering, and even making broader modifications.

 3. Heavy furniture makes moving and rearranging harder